 The conquest was catastrophic for Gaul.
 Ancient sources claim a million Gauls were killed and another million enslaved.
 Caesar's own Commentaries on the Gallic War describe these atrocities matter-of-factly.
 The wars enriched Caesar enormously through plunder and slave sales, allowing him to pay debts, bribe politicians, and reward his soldiers.
 Most importantly, he built fierce personal loyalty among his legions, giving him a battle-hardened army ready to follow him anywhere.

-Caesar's Commentaries were also brilliant propaganda, presenting him as a courageous commander defending Rome.
-Written in clear, third-person prose, they shaped public opinion and remain a classic of Latin literature.
+Caesar's Commentaries were also brilliant propaganda, presenting him as a courageous commander defending Rome, while portraying Gauls as noble but inferior.
+Written in clear, third-person prose, they shaped public opinion and remain a classic of Latin literature—still used today to teach Latin grammar and military history.

 The Path to Civil War